Spidey01/Mage-of-Elements-Volume-2/Part 3 - Common.md

   1. Run for the inn.
-  2. Run for the ally.
+  2. Run for the alley.
   3. Improvise on the spot.